88lex/sasync/README.md

 **This version of sasync includes the following features:**

 *  **sasync.conf file**:  Set global variables within the sasync.conf file including as many global rclone flags as you like.
+The `sasync.conf` file is backed up daily to a `./config_backup` folder and kept for 14 days (default, adjustable).
 **NOTE** The config file in the repo is called **`sasync.conf.default`** in order to not overwrite your existing `sasync.config`.
-Check `sasync.conf.default` for new flags that you may need rename to `sasync.conf` if you want to keep the defaults. `sasync.conf` files are backed up daily and kept for 14 days (default, adjustable) in a config_backup folder.
+Check `sasync.conf.default` for new flags that you may need rename to `sasync.conf` if you want to keep the defaults.

 *  **Auto calc the number of SAs required**:  Calculates the size of the SOURCE and DESTINATION for each pair in the set.* file, then estimates the number of SAs required based on the --max-transfer setting.
 If you wish to set the number of SAs manually, put a # before sacalc and unhash the `SAs=` line.
 Moved the sacalc function to an external file.

-*  **Flexible unlimited rclone flags in the set files**:  Allows adding multiple rclone flags to each/all pairs in the set.* file.
-Flags which conflict with default flags in the sasync script will override the defaults.
-Note that you can still add/change flags in the script if you want them to apply to all set.
+*  **Flexible unlimited rclone flags in the set files**:  Add multiple rclone flags to each/all pairs in the set.* file.
+Flags in the set file will override flags in the config file.

-*  **rClone config check**:  Checks if each SOURCE and DESTINATION in your set.* file are accessible.
+*  **rClone config check**:  Checks if each SOURCE and DESTINATION in your set.* file is accessible.
 If not then sasync exits to let you fix it.
 Typically this is a typo or remote auth issue.
-**NOTE: sasync does not create missing folders, as rclone could accidentally create and copy to a local folder = DANGEROUS.**
+**NOTE: sasync intentionally does not create missing folders, as rclone could accidentally create and copy to a local folder = DANGEROUS.**

-*  **Log files**:  sasync creates two log files with each run. `stderr_set.name.log` and `stdout_set.name.log` and puts them in `logs` folder
+*  **Log files**:  sasync creates two log files with each run. `stderr_set.name.log` and `stdout_set.name.log` and puts them in the `logs` folder

 *  **Set files are in a sub folder called `sasets`**:  The new format requires changing your set.* files if you were running an older version of sasync

-*  **Skips identical source-dest pairs**:  Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.
+*  **Skips same-size source-dest pairs**:  Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.

 **There are several files in the repo at the moment.**
 1. **`sasync`** is the main script that pulls sync sets from 'set' files and runs rclone sync/copy/move.